Carpenters Estate: Renewed Plans

 In November 2015, Newham Council re-avowed their commitment to demolish and redevelop the estate, whilst the Greater Carpenters Neighbourhood Forum persisted in their calls for both its refurbishment instead and better engagement with local residents.
-In August 2017, the Council announced the commencing of a tendering process to enlist a developer to undertake the estate redevelopment, however, in November 2018 it was announced by the Mayor of Newham that this had been shelved, with new promises that any redevelopment would be "led by residents and include a minimum of 50 percent affordable homes".
+In August 2017, the council announced the commencing of a tendering process to enlist a developer to undertake the estate redevelopment, however, in November 2018 it was announced by the Mayor of Newham that this had been shelved, with new promises that any redevelopment would be "led by residents and include a minimum of 50 percent affordable homes".

 In November 2021, Newham commenced the formal regeneration project for the estate, beginning with a ballot of residents on the 19 November.

 In popular culture

 In 2010, scenes from the science-fiction film Attack the Block were filmed on the estate, featuring locals as extras.

-In 2018, scenes from the surveillance thriller The Capture (TV series) were filmed in the Carpenter's Arms, a local pub on the estate.
+In 2018, scenes from the surveillance thriller The Capture were filmed in the Carpenter's Arms, a local pub on the estate.

 In 2018, the Blueprint Theatre Company staged a production of a new work at Rich Mix in Shoreditch called Legacy, which highlighted the issue of social cleansing in the area.
 Based loosely on the story of Mary Finch, a local activist who had refused to leave her flat on the estate, the play examined an extended family living at the Carpenters' who fight back when faced with the possibility of eviction and relocation after the council and developers begin planning a regeneration of Newham in order to prove the positive legacy created by the London 2012 Olympics.
 The production followed extensive research and interviews with local residents and rehearsed readings at Theatre Royal Stratford East and Rich Mix.
 It was written by Sally Grey and Susan Avery, directed by Tracy O'Flaherty, and starred Shenagh Govan, Sally Grey, Nicholas Khan, Adam Elms, Katie Males, and Jacqui Gray.

 British producer and rapper Funky DL released the 2018 album Dennison Point, recalling his time as a young child living in the block.